kalliste/projectnotes/gamingrig/gamingpc.md

 https://www.reddit.com/r/lapdock/comments/124wcxw/lapdocks_with_real_trackpads/

-Palm rejection gloves exist, but no-one wants to put on gloves to use a computer. https://www.amazon.com/Mixoo-Artists-Gloves-Pack-Rejection/dp/B07Z5SKXPS
+Palm rejection gloves exist, but no one wants to put on gloves to use a computer. https://www.amazon.com/Mixoo-Artists-Gloves-Pack-Rejection/dp/B07Z5SKXPS